Powerful Workplace Culture: How to Build One & Why It Matters

 1. Create Strategic Clarity

-Be clear about why you are in business, what differentiates you from the competition and where you are headed — for clients and for employees.
-Your company vision and corporate strategy should be stated in a simple-to-understand and compelling way.
+Clearly articulate why your business exists, what sets you apart from the competition, and where you are headed — for both clients and employees.
+Your company vision and corporate strategy should be simple, compelling, and easy to understand.

 2. Live Strong Corporate Values